dtbaker/wordpress-mce-view-and-shortcode-editor/README.md

-note: this will stop working in WordPress 4.2 ( April 2015 ).
-New code will be added once 4.2 RC is out.
+note: updated to work with WordPress 4.2

 WordPress custom TinyMCE view and shortcode editor
 =======================================